paulscherrerinstitute/alvra_beamline_scripts/readme.md

 Files:

-Sripts for JF data loading and plotting:
+Scripts for JF data loading and plotting:

 1) XES_scans_process.ipynb			script to select ROIs in the JF4p5 data and save only cropped data.
 						This is *not* used for any analysis.